xSetrox/pytextbooks/README.md

 # pyTextbooks
-pyBooks is a Python 3.7 command-based program to search Library Genesis via ISBN and fetch direct download links.
+pyTextbooks is a Python 3.7 command-based program to search Library Genesis via ISBN and fetch direct download links.

 ## Setup